cmot17/CustomKnight-Creator/readme.md

 ## Acknowledgments

-* Huge thanks to Maverick#2345 for being incredibly helpful throughout the developement, and providing lots of useful testing + feedback.
+* Huge thanks to Maverick#2345 for being incredibly helpful throughout the developement, writing much of the tutorial, and providing lots of useful testing + feedback.
 * anjaperryyeet#9759 for feedback on the UI
 * MageGi for [SpritePacker](https://github.com/magegihk/HollowKnight.SpritePacker), the inspiration for this program